ttl2132/bio-minigame/proposal.md

 Kivy files (with file extension .kv) will be used for styling and binding the functions from the Python files.
 Classes:
  - main.kv: Landing page for the game.
- - cellid.kv: Landing page for the cellid screen.
+ - game.kv: Landing page for the game screen.
- - lb.kv: Landing page for the leaderboard.
+ - review.kv: Landing page for the review table.

 ### Description of the data:
 In order to make this library more modular, a standard prefix will be given to each game (i.e. "cellid" and "krebs").
 All of the data will be stored with this prefix.